shopware/docs/guides/installation/README.md

 The installation with Devenv ([see the guide](devenv.md)) manages all necessary services.
 A description file in the source code manages the versions of these services.
 This setup works for Linux (also WSL) and macOS.

-A community powered alternative for this is [Dockware](community/dockware.md).
+A community powered alternative to this is [Dockware](community/dockware.md).
 This is a managed docker setup for Shopware 6 by Shopware agency [dasistweb](https://www.dasistweb.de/).

 ## Setting up your own environment